fullstackdevlop/react-interview-questions/README.md

 ### What is useMemo() hook and why use it?

+The **useMemo** Hook is a performance optimization tool that allows you to identify expensive calculation issues and avoid unnecessary re-renders.

+You should only use useMemo when you have expensive caculations that need to be memoized (remembers).
+Using it for every value in your component can actually hurt performance.

+"Memoization is an optimization technique used to speed up computer programs by caching the results of expensive function calls".

 ### What is difference between useCallback() & useMemo() Hook?

 ### What is useRef() Hook?